Solectria Sunrise vs. Sunrise EV2 Comparison

-The Solectria Sunrise cost over $100,000 because it was designed to be mass produced in high volumes, but was actually hand made in low volumes.
-It was optimized for efficiency, not performance; and built around donor car parts that are now over 15 years old.
-There were also aspects that were unfinished, to be optimized later if/when full production could be reached.
+The Solectria Sunrise cost $100,000 because it was designed to be mass produced in high volumes, but was actually hand made in low volumes.
+It was optimized for efficiency, not performance; and built around donor car parts that are now over 20 years old.
+There were also aspects that were unfinished, to be optimized later if/when full production could be achieved.

 The Sunrise EV2 design has therefore been updated and improved in a number of areas.
 Here are the differences between the original and our version.